cacophony-wj/licentia_black/How-To-Run-Nemesis.md

 You will notice that it created a blank, dummy `ESP` called `FNIS.esp` at the bottom of your Load Order.
 Right click on it, select "Open Origin in Explorer" and **delete it.** Normally the _XMPSE_ skeleton mod requires this ESP to function, but that requirement has been removed with another mod in this list.
 This `ESP` is just a waste of space.

 That's all there is to it!
-If you have questions, drop by and ask in my #black-additions channel.
+If you have questions, drop by and ask in my #les-adds-talk channel.